fcperni/DataStorytellingWithPowerBI/Script.md

 - Data exploration.
 - Data Visualization.

-Today we are going to give it another twist, visually representing the steps when we analyze, interpret and communicate a dataset. :
+Today we are going to give it another twist, visually representing the steps when we analyze, interpret and present a dataset :

 - Data - When we start working with a dataset, it is very common to find it deorganized, mixed up and difficult to work with.
 It is impossible to extract any insight having data in this form.
 - Arranged - The first step we must perform is arrange our data.
 Grouping our data by features, such as field name, type or any other metadata, will start giving us some ideas.
 Now our data is prepared to be worked with.